UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC Syllabus 2024 PDF Download

-To assist your preparation, we have compiled the official UPSC syllabus PDFs for both Prelims and Mains.
-These resources are essential for understanding the specific topics required for each stage.
-Click the links below to download your copies.
+To assist in your preparation, we have compiled the official UPSC Syllabus PDFs for both Prelims and Mains.
+These resources are essential for mapping your study schedule.
+Click the links below to download the 2026 syllabus PDFs.

 UPSC Syllabus for Optional Subjects

-Candidates can also access the UPSC 2026 syllabus for Optional Subjects via the official documents linked within this article.
+Candidates may also review the UPSC 2026 syllabus for Optional Subjects as outlined in the official notifications via the links provided below.

 Optional SubjectUPSC Syllabus